mrRay/vvopensource/README.md

   * VVOSC is an Objective-C framework for quickly and easily working with OSC data.
 Capable of doing everything necessary to send and receive OSC data.
 There are also targets for compiling, assembling, and installing an SDK which allows you to link against and use VVOSC on iPhones.

+  * VVMIDI is an Objective-C framework for quickly and easily working with MIDI data.

+  * VVUIToolbox is an objective-c framework that I use extensively to ease the process of creating UI items.
+It contains a number of objects that standardize the act of creating, drawing, and interacting with sprites that work transparently with both NS and GL views.

+  * VVBufferPool is an objective-c framework for creating and managing GL-backed resources.
+This framework is used as the basis for the rendering engines I build for various proejcts, and is focused on the general goal of simplifying the task of "rendering to a texture" in an extensible manner to better work with a variety of APIs and formats.

+  * DDMathParser is the [DDMathParser project by Dave DeLong](https://github.com/davedelong/DDMathParser) packaged up as a framework.  this is a slightly older version of DDMathParser (the last version capable of compiling 32-bit binaries capable of running on 10.6).
+DDMathParser is used by VVISFKit to parse and evaluate mathematical expressions- it's a really neat project, you should check it out!

+  * JSONKit is the [JSONKit project by John Engelhart](https://github.com/johnezang/JSONKit) packaged up as a framework.
+VVISFKit uses JSONKit to read JSON blobs (NSJSONSerialization wasn't available until 10.7 and everything in this project can compile and run in 10.6).

+  * VVISFKit is an objective-c framework that opens and renders ISF files.
+ISF is a simple/minimal image filter format based on GLSL- more about ISF files can be found [here](http://vidvox.net/rays_oddsnends/ISF.html).

   * OSCTestApp is a Cocoa application used for testing and debugging OSC Applications (created entirely with VVOSC).
 Capable of both sending and receiving a number of OSC data types, it also demonstrates the use of bonjour/zero-configuration networking to automatically auto-locate and set up OSC Input Ports for OSC destinations found on the local network.
 In other words, two copies of OSCTestApp on different machines on the same local network will "see" each other, and automatically do the backend work necessary to send data to one another.

-  * VVMIDI is an Objective-C framework for quickly and easily working with MIDI data.

   * MIDITestApp is a Cocoa application (created using VVMIDI) used to demonstrate the sending and receiving of MIDI data.

   * MIDIviaOSC is a Cocoa application (created using VVMIDI and VVOSC) that lets you send MIDI data to another computer on the internet via OSC

   * the CrashReporterTestApp is a Cocoa application (created using VVBasics) which demonstrates the use of the VVCrashReporter class and can also be used to test your server-side implementation

+  * GLScene Test App demonstrates how to do use the VVBufferPool framework to easily render-to-texture with a VVBuffer using generic GL drawing commands, as well as how to create a VVBuffer/GL texture from an image file.

+  * QCGLScene Test App demonstrates how to use VVBufferPool to render QC compositions to GL textures, as well as how to do MSAA rendering for smoother output images under some circumstances

+  * CIGLScene Test App demonstrates how to use VVBufferPool to convert CIImages to GL textures- this makes it very, very easy to work with CIFilters and GL textures.

+  * ISFGLScene Test App demonstrates how to use VVBufferPool and VVISFKit to open, interact with, and render ISF files to GL textures

+  * QT and Hap Test App demonstrates how to use VVBufferPool to render QuickTime movies to GL textures.
+Also shows how to use VVBufferPool to decode Hap video frames.

 I'm not a programmer, I just want to download a MIDI/OSC test application!